Attention A T users. To access the menus on this page please perform the following steps.

 If you need help:

 Call your local VA and ask to speak to the Women Veterans Program Manager

 If you have questions about your VA care, you should first go to your Women Veterans Program Manager.
 During normal business hours, you can also contact:

 The Department of Veterans Affairs Center for Women Veterans at (202) 273-6193

 The Veterans Health Administration Women Veterans Health Strategic Health Care Group at (202) 461-1070

 Types of VA programs for women

 There are far more men than women Veterans in the VA system.
 For this reason, many women Veterans are not aware of resources offered just for them.
-Many women Veterans prefer treatment with other women.
+Many women Veterans prefer treatment from women practitioners.

 Women's Stress Disorder Treatment Teams (WSDTTs).
 WSDTTs are special outpatient (not live-in) mental health programs.
 They focus on treatment of PTSD and other problems related to trauma.